 A residential proxy is an IP address provided by an ISP to a homeowner.
 It is a real IP address attached to a physical location.

 We also advise you to take a look at this in-depth blog post on building your own price scraper which has a ton of useful information in case you are considering launching a similar project.

-A powerful all-in-one solution: Real-Time Crawler
+A powerful all-in-one solution: E-Commerce Scraper API

 And since you’ll only have to pay for the number of pages scraped, this is also the most cost-effective solution because it means avoiding sinking money into maintaining a huge pool of proxies or a dedicated web scraping team which you might not always utilize fully.